petrukhnov/jobsite-static-gen/README.md

 2. Install Java 7 or higher (required by Google Closure)

+3. Install the RST converter tool with `pip install rst2html5`

-3. Copy and update the default config file `cp config.default.js config-ENV.js` (ENV needs to be replaced with the environment string, "dev", "qa" or "prod")
+4. Copy and update the default config file `cp config.default.js config-ENV.js` (ENV needs to be replaced with the environment string, "dev", "qa" or "prod")

-4. Edit the `config-ENV.js` file and fill in your credentials and configurations
+5. Edit the `config-ENV.js` file and fill in your credentials and configurations

-5. Install Ruby (required by SASS)
+6. Install Ruby (required by SASS)

-6. run `gem install scss-lint`
+7. run `gem install scss-lint`

-7. run `gulp`.
+8. run `gulp`.
 The environment needs to be specified via the `-e` option or `TFOX_ENV` environment variable.

 ### Google Analytics config